-It’s worth insuring your dog if you don’t think that you’ll be able to cover the cost of medical care.
-But bear in mind that pet injury, illness or health conditions can be expensive for dogs of any age.
+It’s worth insuring your dog if you don’t think that you’d be able to cover the cost of their medical care.
+It's worth bearing in mind that pet injury, illness or health conditions can be expensive for dogs of any age.

-The risk of illness or injury is more likely as they get older.
+The risk of illness or injury is more likely as dogs get older.
 Some common conditions include:

 - Cysts – or fatty lumps

 - Eye site problems or blindness

-A good insurance policy should help you cover the cost of any treatment your dog might need.
+A good insurance policy should help you cover the cost of any medical treatment your dog might need.

 Is there an age limit for pet insurance?

-If your pet is insured and you’re paying your premiums, you’ll find most policies will cover your dog’s lifespan.
+If your pet is insured and you’re paying your premiums, you should find most policies will cover your dog’s lifespan.

 If you’re starting a policy, you might find your insurer sets a minimum and maximum age limit.
 The minimum age is usually around 8 weeks, though some providers go as low as 6 weeks.

 Some firms don’t set a maximum age limit, others may not insure dogs that are older than 5 years old.
 If in doubt, check in with the insurer.